 Whether you opt for a yearly, quarterly or monthly newsletter, the key is to consistently produce a resource that your tenants can look forward to receiving and depend on for valuable information.

 It can take longer than you think to put together a great tenant newsletter, so give yourself plenty of time to work on it.
 Set reminders for yourself in your calendar and in your property management software that your newsletter will be due soon, so the deadline doesn’t sneak up on you.

 How To Say It

-Using an email marketing program can be a cost effective, or even free, way to access templates to send a newsletter directly to your tenant’s inbox.
+Using an email marketing program can be a cost-effective or even free, way to access templates to send a tenant newsletter directly to your tenant’s inbox.
 In the past, printed newsletters may have worked to fill mailboxes but with the emphasis on green business practices, sending paperless newsletters through email are more acceptable (as long as they don’t get too spam-y).

 Try to keep the content juicy and short by focusing on quality over quantity.
 No need for a multiple page document, but 100-200 word sections of quality information and pictures will keep your readers engaged.

 Your tenant newsletter provides an easy way to keep your tenants informed, promote a sense of community, and establish your property as an excellent place to rent and live.